-Are you considering going on a hike in or near Julian?
+Are you considering going on a hike in or near Julian, CA?
 There are many premier trekking destinations in the Julian area encompassing some of the best trails in the San Diego backcountry and Southern California.
 Let’s explore the top hiking trails in Julian, while providing tips to stay safe and have a fantastic hiking experience.

 The Best Hiking Trails in Julian